Andyuks/TMA_SIPSENTINEL/README.md

 Ths repository contains the code implemented for the SipSentinel program of the TMA subject.

 ## Execution
-In order to try it, execute:
+In order to try it, execute the following command inside the Demo folder:

 $ python3 sipsentinel.py